List of fictional polyamorous characters

+In Greek mythology, Adonis (center) was in a relationship with both Persephone and Aphrodite (left), who agreed to share his love.
+In some versions he was also in relationships with Dionysus, Apollo and Heracles.

 This is a list of polyamorous characters in fiction, including those in animation and graphic art works.
 It is organized alphabetically by last name of the main character involved in the polyamorous relationship, or first name if there is no last name known.